Konstantin8105/gog/README.md

     SamePoints return true only if point on very distance or with same coordinates

+func SamePoints3d(p0, p1 Point3d) bool
+    SamePoints3d return true only if point on very distance or with same coordinates

 func TriangleSplitByPoint(
 	pt Point,
 	tr0, tr1, tr2 Point,